gaussian/permissible/README.md

 But `permissible` solves the problem of tying this to the Django `Group` model, which is what we use for permissions.

-To accomplish this, `permissible` provides two base model classes that you should use:
+To accomplish this, `permissible` provides 3 base model classes that you should use:
 1. **`PermRoot`**: Make the root model (e.g. `Team`) derive from `PermRoot`
 2. **`PermRootGroup`**: Create a new model that derives from `PermRootGroup` and has a `ForeignKey` to the root model
+3. **`PermRootUser`**: Create a new model that derives from `PermRootUser` and has a `ForeignKey` to the root model (this model automatically adds and removes records when a user is a member of the appropriate `PermRootGroup`)

 You can then simply adjust your permissions maps in `PermissibleMixin` to incorporate checking of the root model for permissions.
 See the documentation for